kiranvaidhya/personal-website/content/post/night-sky-summer-2020/index.md

 ---
 title: Experiments with Astrophotography
-subtitle: Longing for a relationship with the night sky
+subtitle: Modern smartphones provide a rapidly improving experience for astrophotography enthusiasts.
+In this post, I explore some objects that were visible in the northern hemisphere during summer 2020.

 # Summary for listings and search engines
 summary: The summer of 2020 was a depressing time because of the COVID-19 pandemic.
 But the astrophotography mode in Android phones started to become very powerful at capturing deep sky objects, and the night sky decided to put on a show for a lifetime.